 The Changing Culture of Yoga

 Eventually to the Modern period, when Swami Vivekananda along with other great saints introduced Yoga to the western world.
-At the same as the events, and the revamped outlooks to the ancient traditions kept unfolding, they were well scripted, recorded, and passed over to generations that came by, in many scriptures of the Hindu dharma.(Last Updated On: July 2, 2020)
+At the same as the events, and the revamped outlooks of the ancient traditions kept unfolding, they were well scripted, recorded, and passed over to generations that came by, in many scriptures of the Hindu dharma.(Last Updated On: May 10, 2021)